Jerry E. Howell

 (Use the Kits & Parts Order Form to place an order.
 Otherwise, see the "How To Order" page)

-For the 2mm diameter magnets I formerly had available, at a distance of .030" away from the Hall Sensor face, the Hall Sensor will be turned "ON" during the time it takes for the 2mm dia. rare earth magnet to move a distance of .120" across the face of the sensor.
-All these measurements were made using the DRO on my milling machine so they are very accurate.
+For the 2mm diameter magnet at a distance of .030" away from the Hall Sensor face, the Hall Sensor will be turned "ON" during the time it takes for the 2mm dia. rare earth magnet to move a distance of .050" across the face of the sensor.
+All these measurements were made using the DRO on my milling machine.

 More info is in Strictly I.C. magazine #27 and #36.
 Back issues available robert@strictlyic.com